• Skip to primary navigation

 1. First, never cook a new recipe for the first time for an important meal.
 Do a test run a week or two ahead.

-3. Many prefer canned beans but use the beans of your choice.
-I prefer fresh but frozen or canned will do.
-Note that it will take about 3 cans of drained green beans to be 2 pounds of beans.
+3. Many prefer canned beans, but you can use any beans you like.
+I prefer fresh, but frozen or canned will do.
+Two pounds of beans will require about three cans of drained green beans.

-5. I think you should try the Ritz cracker topping but if you really want the traditional can of fried onion rings that should work fine.
-Leave off the crackers, cook as directed but add the onion rings for the last five minutes of cooking.
+5. You should try the Ritz cracker topping, but if you want the traditional can of French-fried onions, that should work fine.
+Leave off the crackers and cook as directed, but add the onion rings for the last five minutes of cooking.

-6. A great make-ahead dish.
+7. It's a great make-ahead dish.
 Do up to mixing the topping.
-Then you can cover and refrigerate for 1-3 days.
+Then, you can cover and refrigerate for 1-3 days.
 Create and use the topping just before cooking.

 To adjust the recipe size: